how does alcohol affect sleep 1

 Alcohol’s sedative effect

-Alcohol is commonly known for its sedative properties, which can help some individuals fall asleep more quickly.
+Alcohol is commonly known for its soothing properties, which can help some individuals fall asleep more quickly.
 It reduces sleep onset latency, the time it takes to fall asleep once in bed.
-However, it is important to note that even though alcohol may initially induce sleepiness, it does not promote the same level of restorative sleep that occurs during alcohol-free sleep.
-This sedative effect can create a false perception that alcohol is beneficial for sleep, leading to a potential reliance on alcohol as a sleep aid.
+However, it is essential to note that even though alcohol may initially induce sleepiness, it does not promote the same level of restorative sleep that occurs during alcohol-free sleep.
+This soothing effect can create a false perception that alcohol is beneficial for sleep, leading to a potential reliance on alcohol as a sleep aid.

-One of the effects of alcohol is its impact on sleep latency, or the time it takes to fall asleep.
-Alcohol can decrease sleep latency, causing individuals to fall asleep faster than they would without alcohol.
-This can be appealing for those who struggle with insomnia or have difficulty winding down at the end of the day.
+One of the effects of alcohol is its impact on sleep latency or the time it takes to fall asleep.
+Alcohol can decrease sleep latency, causing individuals to fall asleep faster than without alcohol.
+This can appeal to those who struggle with insomnia or have difficulty winding down at the end of the day.
 However, while alcohol may help us fall asleep quickly, it ultimately disrupts the later stages of sleep, as discussed earlier.
-Therefore, relying on alcohol as a sleep aid can have detrimental effects on our overall sleep quality and health.
+Therefore, relying on alcohol as a sleep aid can harm our sleep quality and health.

 Fragmented Sleep and Nighttime Awakening